 Remember that you’re authorizing pages on these domains to use your bandwidth and pageviews.

-If you’re developing pages on your own machine, you can authorize Cloud.typography to accept incoming font requests by including localhost in the domain list:
+If you’re developing pages on your own machine, you can authorize Cloud.typography to accept incoming font requests by including development domains like localhost, local.dev, or an IP address in the domain list:

-Remember to remove localhost from your domain list once you’ve finished shaping your palette — and definitely before moving to Production, which we’ll discuss next.
+Remember to remove development domains from your domain list once you’ve finished shaping your palette — and definitely before moving to Production, which we’ll discuss next.